MerryNguyen193/MerryNguyen193.github.io/_posts/2019-01-18-second-post.md

 ![Reachart folder](../images/packagejs.png)
 - App.js: is the file to import all the components
 ![App.js](../images/app_original.png)
-- Create a new file called chart.js for an example of SimpleLineChart and remember to import in App.js
+- Create a new file called chart.js for an example of SimpleLineChart and remember to import it in App.js
 ![Chart.js](../images/chartjs.png)
 ![App.js with linechart](../images/appjs_linechart.png)

 ## Next week plan
 - Continue making the linechart
-- Get familiar with how files organize in rechart
+- Get familiar with how files are organized in the rechart folder